amindeed/Ansible-Win-AutoProvisioning/README.md

 │   └── basic_win/							# Basic bundle resources
 ├── 📂templates/							# Jinja2 templates of files to deploy
 ├── 📂vaults/📂environments/				# Encrypted credentials
-└── 📂tools/								# Utility scripts (not called by playbooks)
+├── 📂tools/								# Utility scripts (not called by playbooks) │
+├── 🗂️docs/				                 # Documentation
+└── 🗂️scripts/								 # Scripts for setting up the environment
 ```

 ### How It Works: *Execution Flow*